MeltemTatli/ML_and_Opt_Project/README.md

 Bilevel optimization have real-world application such as hyperparameter optimization, meta-learning, representation learning, reinforcement learning, continual learning, adversarial learning, and neural architecture search.
 ## Background
-From the nested optimization perspective, the bilevel objective $F(x)$ is an implicit function of $x$.
+From the nested optimization perspective, the bilevel objective $`F(x)`$ is an implicit function of $`x`$.
 The project utilizes the implicit function theorem and advanced Hessian inversion estimation techniques to approximate the gradient of the bilevel objective, allowing for the use of gradient-based optimization algorithms.
 In this project, we boost the fully first-order bilevel method via Adam, aiming at improving the convergence performance.
 We empirical experiments on 2 commonly seen tasks, namely data hyper-cleaning and Regularization selection.
 The results demonstrate that F2SA aided with Adam accelerates the convergence to a target accuracy and the performance of it is relatively stable to both theparameters and the settings.

-F$^2$SA Algorithm
+###F$`^2`$SA Algorithm
 The project utilizes the Fully First-Order Bilevel Stochastic Approximation (F$^2$SA) algorithm, which aims to solve bilevel optimization problems efficiently without requiring second-order information.
 The algorithm is designed to handle both upper-level and lower-level learning rates, presenting a challenge due to potential correlations between these rates.
-F$^2$SA with Adam
+###F$`^2`$SA with Adam
-To enhance the F$^2$SA algorithm, the project proposes F$^2$SA with Adam, incorporating the Adam optimizer to improve convergence performance.
+To enhance the F$`^2`$SA algorithm, the project proposes F$`^2`$SA with Adam, incorporating the Adam optimizer to improve convergence performance.
 Adam is an adaptive gradient method that approximates second-order information using first-order terms, making it suitable for bilevel optimization.

 ## Numerical Experiments
 The project conducts experiments on two common bilevel tasks: data hyper-cleaning and regularization selection.
 It compares F$^2$SA with Adam against other bilevel methods, including F$^2$SA, StocBiO, and SABA, on datasets such as MNIST, FashionMNIST, and Ijcnn1.
 ## Usage